jumamiller/plus/README.md

 ### Screenshots
-Expected output1 and 2 attached.
+Expected output1 and two are attached.